 12. Place the sieved broth in the fridge to cool. *see note #3

 #1 – I began this recipe using 2 old laying hens that I buy from a local farmer.
-I buy them very cheap and use them for this purpose, however, you can use store bought chicken soup bones at a great price.
+I buy them very cheaply and use them for this purpose, however, you can use store-bought chicken soup bones at a great price.
 If you bake a chicken or make any sort of baked chicken pieces dish, reserve all the bones in a freezer bag in the freezer until you have enough to make this recipe.
 If there are any bits of meat on the bones, (cooked or raw), leave them on the bone to cook further in the broth.
-It adds to flavor and be used for other purposes later on. (see #3)
+It adds to the flavor and be used for other purposes later on. (see #3)

 #2 – You can at this point add other vegetables from your fridge that might be too soft to use.
 E.g.: celery, carrots, onions etc. Don’t be afraid to add onions with skins still on them, celery leafy tops, clean, unpeeled carrots.. etc. Also, add any pan drippings/fat/brown bits from the bottom of the pan.
-You can “deglaze” the pan with a bit of water to lift the stuck on bits….
+You can “deglaze” the pan with a bit of water to lift the stuck-on bits….
 This adds extra flavor!

-#3 – When the bones are cool, remove any bits of meat, skin and cartilage from the bones and reserve this to supplement pet food if you have pets.
+#3 – When the bones are cool, remove any bits of meat, skin, and cartilage from the bones and reserve this to supplement pet food if you have pets.